samikshya714/GUESS-THE-NUMBER-GAME/README.md

 		 contact: 9805306211<br/>

 GAME STRUCTURES:<br/>
            The game is developed using C++ and its concepts.
-The game starts by generating a random number within a defined range using rand() function.The attempts is initialized to 0 and tracks thge number of guess made by the user.
+The game starts by generating a random number within a defined range using rand() function.
+The srand() function is seeded with time(0) so that after each run the secret number is different from the previous game.
+The attempts is initialized to 0 and tracks the number of guess made by the user.
 The game is played using the gameplay function :<br/>
 			     user input: The player enters their name and selects the difficulty level (easy, medium or difficult). difficulty choices: Based on the difficulty chosen, the player has a limited number of guesses:<br/>
 				                       easy level: 10 guesses<br/>